Grace to you, and Happy Easter!

-There is so much to learn from the life of the early Church as recorded in Acts of the Apostles.
+There is so much to learn from the life of the early Church.
+Inspired writings in Acts of the Apostles is an excellent resource.
 I have been drawing from those lessons for the past two weeks.
-The lesson today is taken from Acts 13:1-3.
+Today's ideas are taken from Acts 13:1-3.
 Permit me to quote it.

-The organizational structure of the Church during the early years of her history was simple.
+The organizational structure of the early Church was simple.
 It's understandable because there were a few thousands of believers then.
-Similarly, the bulk of the activity of the Church circled around Jerusalem, Antioch and a few other Roman territories in proximity to Jerusalem.
+Similarly, the bulk of the activity of the Church happened around Jerusalem, Antioch, and a few other Roman territories in proximity to Jerusalem.

-I want us to focus on the way the early Church commissioned missionaries and the way they took the work of evangelization seriously.
+I would want us to focus on the way the early Church commissioned missionaries and the way they took the work of evangelization seriously.
 Did you observe that they were "worshiping the Lord and fasting" when the Holy Spirit spoke?
-Did you equally observe that even after the Holy Spirit spoke and they selected Paul and Barnabas for the first missionary journey, they still fasted and prayed upon them before commissioning them?
+Did you equally notice that even after the Holy Spirit spoke, and they selected Paul and Barnabas for the first missionary journey, they still fasted and prayed upon them before commissioning them?

-Having said this about the vocations of service, matrimony and holy orders, let me apply the same principle to our daily lives as believers.
-Often, we make decisions and then call God in after our minds are set on what we want to do.
-I suppose the Christian model should be to ask God's guidance from the conception stage all the way to the actual execution of the plan.
+Let me apply the same principle to our daily lives as believers.
+Often, we make decisions and then call God in after we have set our minds on what we want to do.
+I suppose the Christian model should be to ask God's guidance from the conception stage to the actual execution of the plan.

-This is needed more for those involved in ministries in churches.
-Often, we run the Church as a business enterprise or as managers of a for-profit venture.
+It is needed more for those involved in ministries in churches.
+From time to time, we run the Church as a business enterprise or as managers of a for-profit venture.
 We design a strategy.
 Feel right about it and go ahead and implement it.
 Hardly do we let God lead us in the process.
-Rarely do we immerse ourselves in the prayerful spirit of ministry by inviting the Holy Spirit to help us as we brainstorm, plan and implement.
-We tend to forget that we are ministers—shepherds; those called to constantly be in touch with Christ the Good Shepherd through prayers and fasting.
+Rarely do we immerse ourselves in the prayerful spirit of ministry by inviting the Holy Spirit to help us as we brainstorm, plan, and implement.
+We tend to forget that we are ministers—shepherds; those called to continually be in touch with Christ the Good Shepherd through prayers and fasting.

-It's our blessing to invite God before, during and after any mission we want to undertake as believers.
+It's our blessing to invite God before, during, and after any mission, we want to undertake as believers.
+It is our blessings to work with the Holy Spirit, leading by our knees first.
 I suppose this is the Christian way of doing things.
 It saves us from doing our own thing instead of allowing God to be the boss.
-You know, when God is the boss, we are at our best.
+You know, when God is in charge, we are at our best.

-Pray: May we learn to invite God all the way through our adventures.
+Pray: May we learn to invite God as we plan and as we execute.
 Amen.

 God love you.
 God bless you.